walt-id/waltid-identity/build-logic/README.md

 ### Module traits
 - `waltid.publish.maven` - The module shall be published to a Maven repository (no matter if JVM, Multiplatform, etc...; configured automagically)
+- `waltid.publish.npm` - The module shall be published to a NPM repository
 - `waltid.android` - You require Android functionality